 In the month of May, 2001.
 I had already given my notice to leave the plant to work for Dell as a software developer.
 I was asked to work on a job with my old bucket buddy Diana Brien (I don’t mean old as in Diana Brien was old.
 I mean old in that she had been my bucket buddy years before).

 The Shift Supervisor explained to us that the problem was that there was a grounded three phase circuit up on the Surge Bin tower.
 It had been tracked down to the dust collectors located below the surge bin conveyor floor.

 Dee and I walked up to the Gravimetric feeder deck to look at the breaker to make sure it was turned off.
 It had a Danger tag on it that had been placed by the Shift Supervisor.

 The breaker was open and the message on the tag said “Do not close this breaker.
 The circuit is grounded”.

 Ok.
 We walked up to the surge bin tower through the counter weight room for belts 18 and 19.
 We opened up the big junction box that fed the power to the two large dust collector motors on the landing behind us.
+By big, I mean about 3-foot by 3-foot box.
 After taking the cover off of the box, I took out my multimeter and checked the circuit.